AkshaySatasiya/Parking-Spot-Detection/README.md

 ## 🤝 Contribution

 Contributions are welcome!
-Please read the contribution guidelines before submitting a pull request.
+If you'd like to contribute to this project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them with descriptive messages.
+4. Push your changes to your forked repository.
+5. Submit a pull request to the main repository.

+Please ensure that your contributions adhere to the [contribution guidelines](CONTRIBUTING.md).

 ## 📄 License

-This project is open-sourced under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).

----
+## 📧 Contact

-Feel free to reach out for any queries or support regarding this project.
+For any queries or support regarding this project, feel free to reach out to us at [akshayajs2811@gmail.com](mailto:akshayajs2811@gmail.com).

 Happy Parking! 🚗